M2-Ventures-EHR/killbill-swagger-coden/README.md

 -o ../killbill-client-java # Repo where to generate the code
 ```

-Note that, it may be useful to start the generator using the jar and potentially attach a debugger (e.g port `5005`):
+However, because we are using a custom module -- and also because we may want to set breakpoints to debug -- a better option
+is to launch the genrator this way, specifying both the ``swagger-codegen-cli.jar` and our module jar:

-Asssuming the path for `swagger-codegen-cli.jar` is set into `GEN_JAR` env variable
+So, asssuming the path for `swagger-codegen-cli.jar` is set into `GEN_JAR` env variable:

 ```
 java \